electron65/www.kojw.com/index.md

 ### Welcome
 Welcome to kojw.
 This is my personal Website!
 Hello, I'm electron65.
 I am a undergraduate student majoring electronical engineering.
 I first started blogging after a large project with my friends.
 We made a simple graphic card and sound card using FPGA and Arduino.
 ### Notice!
-* On going Project: Understanding Data Conversion by implementing Delta Sigma and Flash Analog to Digital Convertors, 2023.09 - 2023.12, Term Project, KwangWoon University
-* Fast Fourier Transform (FFT) Implementation with Software and Hardware, 2023.09 - 2023.12, Pre-capstone Project, KwangWoon University
+* On going Project: Fast Fourier Transform (FFT) Implementation with Software and Hardware, 2023.09 - 2023.12, Pre-capstone Project, KwangWoon University